a19836/bloxtor/INSTALL.md

 	More info at [docker-compose-remote-full.yml](./docker-compose-remote-full.yml)

-### Empty Remote Installation - using Docker Compose (faster process)
+### B. Empty Remote Installation with Prebuilt Image
+This setup creates two containers (the web server container and the MySQL server container).
-To execute a new fresh and empty installation, without any modules, projects and dependencies installed, __based in the latest available remote version__, please type the following commands in your terminal:
+To launch a fresh and empty installation — __with no__ modules, projects, or dependencies — based on the __latest available remote version__, run the following commands in your terminal:

 1. Build and start all services:
 ```